truc-c/Comm-Lab-Project/Readme.txt

 Thank you for taking the time to take a look at our project!

 Our most important task as Research Assistants is to ensure the privacy of particpants as we vet audio recordings.
-ELAN is a software tool that we use to help us annotate time selections of the sensitive information during the vetting process.
+ELAN is a software tool that we utilize to annotate time selections of the sensitive information during the vetting process.
 A file extension of type (.eaf) is created, containing annotations of text and time selections associated with it.
 Opening the file (.eaf) with a text editor displays the ELAN information (annotation and time selections) in XML format.
 We utilize Python and the module/package xmltodict to extract this information, such as annotated text, selected tiers, time slots, etc.

 Currently in progress: